 Warning and Probation

-The policy for Financial Aid Warning and Probation is as follows:
+The policy for US Federal Financial Aid Warning and Probation is as follows:

 - Students who fail to achieve the required academic progress commensurate with the longevity of their degree program and their academic level within that degree structure will be given a Financial Aid Warning for one academic period i.e., one disbursement period.

-- Students who have been given a Warning and subsequently meet the academic progress requirements in the following academic period will return to normal Financial Aid (SAP) standing.
+- Students who have been given a Financial Aid Warning and subsequently meet the academic progress requirements in the following academic period will return to normal US Financial Aid (SAP) standing.

 - Students who have been placed on Financial Aid Probation and fail to meet the academic progress requirements will have their next Financial Aid disbursement suspended and will be ineligible to receive aid until such time as they achieve the required academic standing.

-- Students may appeal their suspension of aid, via written appeal to the UTS Financial Aid Administrator.
-Students who appeal will be considered by the US Financial Aid Administrator then, if necessary, subsequently by the US Financial Aid Appeals Committee.
+- Students may appeal their suspension of aid, via written appeal to the UTS Financial Aid Officer.
+Students who appeal will be considered by the US Financial Aid Officer then, if necessary, subsequently by the US Financial Aid Appeals Committee.
 All appeal findings are final.

 - Students who transfer into a new academic program will also transfer with any SAP warning or sanction, and will still need to meet the specified criteria in the new program before re-establishing eligibility to receive aid.